 The typical requirement is a deposit equal to one month of rent.
 If you can, offer one and a half or even two months of rent.
 This will show that you’re serious about being a responsible tenant.
 Plus, you’ll get the deposit back when you move out.

 If the landlord still has concerns, offer to do a trial run with a three or six-month lease and prove that you can pay on time.
-You could also offer to set up automatic payments.
-That way the landlord won’t have to come looking for you when rent is due.
+Additionally, you could set up automatic payments, so your landlord can withdraw rent from your bank account every month.
+That way the landlord won’t have to come looking for you when the monthly rent is due.

 A final nudge to be selected for the apartment is to offer a fast move-in to reduce the landlord’s vacancy time.
 An empty apartment equates to a month of lost income, so poise yourself as a solution to that problem.